-12. FINANCIAL INSTRUMENTS AND RELATED RISKS
+17. FINANCIAL INSTRUMENTS AND RELATED RISKS

 The Board, through its Audit Committee, is responsible for identifying the principal risks of the Company and ensuring that risk management systems are implemented.
 The Company manages its exposure to financial risks, including liquidity risk, foreign exchange rate risk, interest rate risk, and credit risk in accordance with its risk management framework.
-The Company's board of directors' reviews the Company's policies on an annual basis or when deemed to be reviewed.
+The Company's board of directors' reviews the Company's policies on an ongoing basis.